 Developed about a hundred years ago, the Enneagram - a geometric figure based on the number nine - has had a long and eventful history.
 Originally, the Enneagram concept stems from magical-mystical thinking.
 In the course of the 20th century it underwent numerous changes and revisions.
 They range from religious-Christian interpretations to attempts at scientific substantiation.
 What practical use does the Enneagram have today for the Personality Development?

 Gurdjieff was a writer, choreographer and esotericist who taught throughout his life, primarily in Russia and France.
 His teaching of the Fourth Way still has a worldwide following today.
-This is a system for the development of the human being, in which body, mind and soul are to be harmoniously integrated.
+This is a system for the development of the human being in which body, mind and soul are to be harmoniously integrated.
 Georges I. Gurdjieff was probably born in Russia in 1866 and died in Paris in 1949.
-His teachings are known today mainly through his most famous disciple P.D.
-Ouspensky, who was the first to make his studies known to a wider public.
-So also his teaching on the Enneagram, which Gurdjieff presented to his students in 1916.
+His teachings are today mainly known through his most famous disciple P.D.
+Ouspensky, who was the first to present his studies to a wider public.
+Therefore also his teaching on the Enneagram, which Gurdjieff presented to his students in 1916.

 Nine different personality types are described with the enneagram.
 They are usually referred to in short form as "ones", "twos" and so on.
 Each personality type is distinguished by characteristic qualities that influence his thinking, feeling and acting and determine his value system.
 The following characteristics are attributed to the Enneatypes:

-Basically, no personality type is "better" or "worse" than another - the type only says something about how an individual approaches, sees and behaves in the world.
+Basically, no personality type is "better" or "worse" than another - the type only gives indications about how an individual approaches, sees and behaves in the world.
 Mixed types are common.
 The Enneagram type is meant to describe only the most salient personality traits that represent a basic tendency.
-The type system is differentiated by the so-called "wings" - types that lie to the right and left of the basic type on the Enneagram diagram.
+The type system is differentiated by the so-called "wing" - types that deviate to the right and left of the basic type on the Enneagram diagram.
 For example, a Two ("helper type") is often said to also possess traits of Ones ("perfectionists") and/or Threes ("doers").
 Depending on which influences are stronger, one speaks of a "left wing" or a "right wing".

 The Enneagram model is still widely used today, although it is not without controversy.
-Thus, it finds its application in psychology, although it is considered by many psychologists as too little
+Thus, it finds its application in psychology, although it is considered by many psychologists as too unreliable

-reliable or even arbitrary.
-In addition to this lack of scientific foundation, it is above all the sometimes very different interpretations of the types that are repeatedly criticised.
-Nevertheless, because of its relevance to everyday life, the model is quite popular in the business world, among others, and is used, for example, in job interviews and for personnel coaching.
+or even arbitrary.
+In addition to this lack of scientific foundation, the sometimes very different interpretations of the types are repeatedly criticised.
+Nevertheless, because of its relevance to everyday life, the model is quite popular in the business world and is used, for example, in job interviews and for personnel coaching.
 The Christian churches have an ambivalent relationship to the Enneagram, but it is still widely used by Catholics, the Protestant Church and even evangelical Christians, for example in the course of pastoral care or life coaching.